hendricius/pizza-dough/README.md

 **1:30: Stretch and fold 3**

 Another stretch and fold.
 Compare the difference between the folds.
-Your dough should be even more sticky now.
+Your dough should be even less sticky now.

 **2:00: Stretch and fold 4**